Skip to content

 We can now create an instance of the ICCS class and plot the initial stack together with the input seismograms:

->>> from pysmo.tools.iccs import ICCS, plotstack
+>>> from pysmo.tools.iccs import ICCS, plot_stack

 >>> iccs = ICCS(seismograms)

->>> plotstack(iccs, padded=False)
+>>> plot_stack(iccs, padded=False)

 >>>

-initial stack initial stack
+Initial stack Initial stack

 The phase emergance is not visible in the stack, and the (absolute) correlation coefficents of the the seismograms are not very high.
 This shows the initial picks are not very good and/or that the data are of low quality.
 To run the ICCS algorithm, we simply call (execute) the ICCS instance: